SMALL BUSINESS LEGAL STRUCTURE

 • The Department of Regulatory Agencies (DORA) is the state's umbrella regulatory agency, charged with managing licensing and registration for multiple professions and businesses, implementing balanced regulation for Colorado industries, and protecting consumers.
 Our ten divisions and over 600 employees are dedicated to preserving the integrity of the marketplace and promoting a fair and competitive business environment throughout Colorado.
 DORA is responsible for over 40 boards, commissions, and advisory committees, which are charged with administering over 50 regulatory programs governing professions, occupations, and businesses comprising over 886,000 individual licensees and approximately 65,000 businesses and institutions.
 Additional services include conducting business examinations and inspections, taking complaints and conducting investigations, representing consumer interests, and conducting education and outreach.

-• DORA is comprised of ten distinct divisions, plus the Executive Director's Office which houses the Colorado Office of Policy, Research and Regulatory Reform.
+• DORA comprises ten distinct divisions, plus the Executive Director's Office which houses the Colorado Office of Policy, Research and Regulatory Reform.
 Each division is charged with administering a number of programs, and most house one or more Boards and Commissions made up of appointed members of the public that oversee a large variety of subjects and make a wide range of decisions affecting the day-to-day lives of Coloradans.
 The divisions are as followed:

 • Colorado Office of Policy, Research, and Regulatory Reform (COPRRR)-The Colorado Office of Policy, Research & Regulatory Reform (COPRRR) reviews proposed regulatory programs to determine if they are needed, and it also reviews existing programs and functions of government to ensure they are necessary, fair, effective and efficient.